Cars.com's American-Made Index Crowns Toyota the Most 'American' Manufacturer

 This reminds me of the whole "BMW interiors are cheap because I don't like the design" line.
 Damn with judging the actual materials, you get caught up in either minute one minute impressions, or "pictures".

 oh, I see, so the small sales numbers in the US must mean that their cars are cheap and flimsy in their construction.
 Am I missing something here or are you trying to draw connections that don't even make logical sense, much less exist?

 I've explained more than enough times why the quality of some Toyota models has undeniably decreased from years past.
 Frankly, so have others on this very forum.
 So yes, you do seem to have a monopoly on "short sweeping statements" that are simply drawn out of thin air with nothing to substantiate them.
 I'll take it that you don't grasp the issue at hand here - that the reason their vehicle sales are small is given the fact that the brand is positioned higher than their cheaper competitors, with prices and products that are clearly illustrative of such.
 And yes, one cannot simply deny that their placement in various American publications hasn't helped their cause, but your assertions that their low volume must exclusively be based on "cheap quality and reliablity" are unfounded and frankly just wrong.

 FKL - I hope you are enjoying your loyalty to VW for whatever reason(s).
 You certainly have a monopoly on that bias as pointed out by several posters, but you are better at long-winded posts than most.
 Certainly everybody has different opinions.

-Enjoying Lexus ownership and valuable interaction with actual knowledgeable owners, bored w/same old time-wasting redundant Chit Chat and sense of community.
+Enjoying Lexus ownership and valuable interaction with actual knowledgeable owners, bored w/same old time-wasting redundant Chit Chat and fake sense of community.